 Replace the CPU Thermal Paste

 Benefits: The CPU's heat will dissipate to the heatsink at a higher rate, so it will run cooler.
-The temperature drop will be crucial for reducing thermal throttling in the later steps.
+This is crucial for reducing thermal throttling in the later steps.

 - Clean the thermal paste off the CPU and heatsink.